 The goal for the robo-fin project is to contribute to the development of agile, propellerless submarines with both powerful forward thrust and maneuverability.
 The BBC article explains the complete vision:

 The hope is that in the future propellerless, fish-like submarines could carry out a range of tasks, such as mapping oceans, surveying shipwrecks or sweeping for mines, with more agility and speed than current autonomous underwater vehicles (AUVs) controlled by propellers.

 The bluegill sunfish was chosen for its “great efficiency” swimming motion, which propels it forward without creating much backward thrust nor increasing water resistance.
-Yet another example of God’s designs inspiring human technology!
+Yet another example of God’s design inspiring human technology!

 The second example this week of one of God’s designs fueling human engineering plans is an aeronautical project from the University of Delft in the Netherlands.
 Based on the ability that swifts, a type of small bird, have to change the shape of their wings while in flight, a team of Delft students along with tutor David Lentink has come up with RoboSwifts, with a wingspan of 20 in.
 (50 cm), that likewise “morph” wing shape in flight.